 If you have managed to schedule again for another time, it might just be worth dropping them a reminder email on the same day either (perhaps a couple of hours before) that you are looking forward to speaking with them soon.

-Hopefully, you have a good interview - there are a few signs on how to know if your phone interview went well - of course, but ultimately you will only really know if you get through to the next round of interviews or manage to land the job right there and then.
+Hopefully, you have a good interview - there are a few signs on how to know if your phone interview went well as well as if you have actually got the job after an interview - of course, but ultimately you will only really know if you get through to the next round of interviews or manage to land the job right there and then.

 And don't forget to send a thank you follow up email to the phone interview - and thank them for being so flexible with the new scheduling.

 If they haven't got back to you, at all.